Aethylred/puppet-puppetdashboard/README.md

 ### The base `puppetdashboard` class

 * **ensure**: This ensure statement is passed to the installation provided and should accept any standard `package` ensure statement including `latest` and specifying a version.
 The default value is `installed`.
 * **provider**: If set an alternative installation provide will be used.
 Currently the only alternative provider that is recognised is `git`.
-The default value is undefined which will use the default package provider.
+The default value is undefined which will use the default package provider. **NOTE:** The git provider installs the Dashboard version `2.0.0-beta2` by default, which may require additional parameter changes to work correctly.
 * **install_dir**: This sets the directory in which the Puppet Dashboard application is installed.
 This parameter is intended to be passed to alternative providers and it is not recommended that this parameter is used if the default package provider is used.
 The default value is `/usr/share/puppet-dashboard`.
 * **manage_vhost**: If this is `true` then an Apache virtual host will be defined using the Puppetlabs Apache Module.
 The default value is `true`.
-* **manage_db**: If this is `true` then a MySQL database will be defined using the Puppetlabs MySQL Module and initialised with the Puppet Dashboard database schema.
-The default vaue is `true`.
+* **manage_db**: If this is `true` then a database will be created according to the adapter defined with `db_adapter` and initialised with the Puppet Dashboard database schema.
+The default value is `true`.
+* **db_host**: This value sets the host name of a remote database server.
+By default this is undefined, and will result in a local database being used.
 * **db_name**: This value is used as the name of the Puppet Dashboard MySQL database.
 The default value is `puppetdashboard`.
 * **db_user**: This value is used as the name of the Puppet Dashboard MySQL database user.
 The default value is `puppetdashboard`.
+* **db_user_host**: This value is used to inform the database server from where a the database user will be connecting from, and set up access rules according to the database adapter set with `db_adapter`.
+By default this is undefined, which will result in `localhost` being used.
+* **db_adapter**: The is used to specify which database adapter to be used by the Puppet Dashboard application.
+Current valid adapters are `mysql`,`mysql2`, and `postgresql`.
+Note that the `mysql` adapter is only supported by version 1.2.23 (installed by the `package` provider), and `mysql2` and `postgresql`  are supported by later versions (installed by the `git` provider).
+The default is `mysql`.
-* **db_password**: This value is used to set the password of the Puppet Dashboard MySQL database user.
+* **db_password**: This value is used to set the password of the database user.
 It is strongly recommended that passwords are not included in a Puppet manifest in clear text, consider storing them separately in Hiera.
 The default value is `veryunsafeword`.
-* **db_passwd_hash**: This value is used to set the password of the Puppet Dashboard MySQL database user by directly providing a pre-salted and encrypted hash.
+* **db_passwd_hash**: This value is used to set the password of the database user by directly providing a pre-salted and encrypted hash.
 It is strongly recommended that password hashes are not included in a Puppet manifest in clear text, consider storing them separately in Hiera.
 Setting the `db_passwd_hash` parameter will override the `db_password` parameter.
 The default value is undefined.
 * **config_settings_source**: This parameter sets a source URL, as per using the source parameter of a `file` resource, that is used to supply a `settings.yml` file.
 The default value is undefined.
 * **db_adapter**: This parameter sets the database adapter used by the dashboard web application.
 The default value is to use `mysql`.
 Note: The package install of the Dashboard currently only supports MySQL.
 * **config_database_source**: This parameter sets a source URL, as per using the source parameter of a `file` resource, that is used to supply a `database.yml` file.
 The default value is undefined.